-When playing at the table it is advised not to wave money in front of the dealer, as it is simply impolite.
-Players should be patient and wait until the end of the round and then ask to buy in. moreover, it is banned to hand the money to the dealer.
+- Don’t wave money in front of the dealer, as it is simply impolite.
+Players should be patient and wait until the end of the round and then buy in by placing the money on the table.
+Moreover, you’re not allowed to hand the money to the dealer.

-Don’t be annoying like the guy who keeps track of how much he’s up/down at the blackjack table and keeps giving you a running update.
+- Don’t be annoying like the guy who keeps track of how much he’s up/down at the blackjack table and keeps giving a running update.
 Keep it to yourself.

-If you bust then lay down your cards face up by your bet.
-Do not throw them in disgust, as it is very rude.
-If you can’t handle losing, then don’t play at all.
+- If you bust, lay down your cards face up by your bet.
+Do not throw them in disgust, it’s just very rude.
+If you can’t handle losing, then don’t play.

-Blackjack involves hand signals to signify how you want to play your cards.
+- Blackjack involves hand signals to signify how you want to play your cards.
 You must use hand signals, verbal instructions are not enough.
-Please know them before you sit down, it is very annoying when a new player has to be instructed over and over.
+Please know them before you sit down.

-Never criticize anyone else at the table for standing or hitting, doubling or splitting.
-It’s their money, they’re entitled to play how they want.
-If the want to take a card on 18, they can.
+- Don’t give unsolicited strategy advice.
+Players are entitled to play how they want.
 Yes, it might have cost you your hand, but that’s just part of playing at a live casino.

-Do not constantly take your basic strategy chart out, consult it and put it away only to take it out in the next round.
+- Do not constantly take your basic strategy chart out, consult it and put it away only to take it out in the next round.
 If you want to play with it, leave it out so that it is readily available.
-If you are playing blackjack online, keep it open in another window so that you can readily check it to keep the game flowing smoothly.
-Leaving your chart out rather than constantly taking it out and putting it away will keep you from annoying other players.
+If you are playing blackjack online, keep it open in another window.
+Leaving your chart out.
+Constantly taking it out and putting it away will keep you from annoying other players.